elk-audio/elk-docs/documents/getting_started_with_development_kit_upcore_hardware.md

-# Getting Started with the ELK UpCore Development Kit Hardware
+# Getting Started with the Elk UpCore Development Kit Hardware

-This document contains basic information on how to set up ELK UpCore development boards.
-See also the relevant datasheet for your ELK Rocket UpCore shield, for information on the hardware layout of the board.
+This document contains basic information on how to set up Elk UpCore development boards.
+See also the relevant datasheet for your Elk Rocket UpCore board, for information on the hardware layout of the board.

-If you have an Elk Pi Development Kit board, refer instead to the dedicated step-by-step guide [Getting Started With ELK Pi Development Kit Hardware](getting_started_with_development_kit_elk_pi_hardware.md).
+If you have an Elk Pi Development Kit board, refer instead to the dedicated step-by-step guide [Getting Started With Elk Pi Development Kit Hardware](getting_started_with_development_kit_elk_pi_hardware.md).

 ## 1. Installing an image to eMMC